TomasHubelbauer/pi-pico-rest-cpu-temp/README.md

 for us that's something that the Deno docs cover: https://deno.com/deploy/docs/tutorial-postgres

+For this script, we will need to know the connection string to use to connect to the database.
+We could use a user name and a password, but the connection string is a more compact way to containing the connection instructions.
+You can find it on Supabase, in the project settings, Database tab under the section Connection String.
+It's best to switch to the URI tab there.

+- [ ] Upload the connection string image here

+Substitute the database password there and store that final connection string in Deno environment variables, something like this:

+- [ ] Upload the environment variables image here

+With this done, the code can access the connection string and we can connect to Postgres and use the database data as a part of the request-response flow.

 - [ ] Extend the code to connect to Postgres using an environment variable
 - [ ] Parse out a temperature value from the payload and save it to the DB